PAULOBIORA50/Anmial-Shelter/README.md

 * HTML
 * CSS
 * BOOTSTRAP
-*
+* Pinterest

 ## Description

-_{This website deals mainly on animal care. it is develop to enhance free and easy adoption of pets. it comes with different pages that enables users stroll up and down. the site is build with different animal features limited to available one. it is an online website.}_
+_This website deals mainly on animal care. it is develop to enhance free and easy adoption of pets. it comes with different pages that enables users stroll up and down. the site is build with different animal features limited to available one. it is an online website._

 ## Setup/Installation Requirements